 Weapon number two?
 The prestige of the World Cup 2022.
 Qatar’s authorities have gone to great lengths to say they’ve got all the supplies they need; that’s patent nonsense, for things will go wrong, bits will be missing and no construction project ever lacks for a need of replacement parts.
 While it won’t necessarily derail the World Cup, it could disrupt it to Sochi-like embarrassment.
 Qatar’s coming-out party could go from boom to bust.
 Tamim surely knows his continued leadership depends on the success of the all-important World Cup.

 Weapon number three?
 The Al Thanis themselves.
 It is not out of the question for there to be a palace coup as the pressure builds.
 The Al Thanis are notoriously fractious and there are reports of pro-Saudi factions within the clan.
 For Al Thanis with business in the kingdom and the UAE, the blockade is battering their profits.
 The Saudis and their surrogates will whisper, for what?
 So little Tamim can keep Al Jazeera undermining us?
 So he and his Papa Emir can stoke their egos on the global stage?
 What do you get for all that?

 This is a war of elites on elites.
 Bin Salman and Bin Zayed can wait.
 So long as they don’t trip over any red lines and alienate the Americans or their own people, they can hold this siege for a long time to come.
 Qatar won’t starve, but it doesn’t have to.
 Sooner or later Qatari elites will question why Tamim’s prestige is worth the cost.

-This article originally appeared at Geopolitics Made Super, July 6, 2017.
+This story first appeared at Geopolitics Made Super, July 6, 2017.